dangtv/BIRDS/webpage/customer.md

 The meaning of this rule is a first-order logic sentence `(¬∃x, y, nation(x, ‘Japan′, y)) → ⊥`, which is equivalent to `∃x, y, nation(x, ‘Japan′, y)`.
-By this constraint, given an updated view `jcustomer`, we keep the table `nation` unchanged, and update the table `customer` to reflect the view updates.
+Given an updated view `jcustomer`, our update strategy is to keep the table `nation` unchanged, and update the table `customer` to reflect the view updates.
 First, if there is a Japanese customer, who does not appear in the view, we choose the option of deleting this customer from the source